awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-defaultcachebehavior.md

 `TrustedSigners`  <a name="cfn-cloudfront-distribution-defaultcachebehavior-trustedsigners"></a>
 We recommend using `TrustedKeyGroups` instead of `TrustedSigners`\.
 A list of AWS account IDs whose public keys CloudFront can use to validate signed URLs or signed cookies\.
 When a cache behavior contains trusted signers, CloudFront requires signed URLs or signed cookies for all requests that match the cache behavior\.
-The URLs or cookies must be signed with the private key of a CloudFront key pair in a trusted signer’s AWS account\.
+The URLs or cookies must be signed with the private key of a CloudFront key pair in a trusted signer's AWS account\.
 The signed URL or cookie contains information about which public key CloudFront should use to verify the signature\.
 For more information, see [Serving private content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html) in the *Amazon CloudFront Developer Guide*\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)